 What about vaccinations?

 We need vaccines to help prevent infections.
 JIA itself does not cause problems with the vaccines.
-However, JIA medications can reduce the protection a child will get from vaccines.
-Some JIA medications can limit the type of vaccine that a child can safely receive.
+However, JIA medications can reduce the protection your child gets from vaccines.
+Some JIA medications can limit the type of vaccine that your child can safely receive.
 It may be risky to take certain vaccines.

 Drugs that are safe with ALL vaccines